bitfocus/companion-satellite/README.md

 A prebuilt image is available on the [Bitfocus website](https://user.bitfocus.io/download).

 After writing the image to an sd card, edit the satellite-config file in the boot partition to point to your companion instance.
+Configuration can also be done through the web interface, running on port 9999.
+If mdns works on your network, Companion will discover your Satellite, and will offer to configure it for you.

 ### Desktop